benparsons/matrix-notes/elizabot-article/elizabot-article.md

 1. When an event is received in a room, we react to the event with a function that takes the `roomId` and `event` received as parameters.
+2. If the user is our own, or the event does not contain a body, we must return.
-2. We use the `roomId` to access the specific `Eliza` instance, as previously created.
+3. We use the `roomId` to access the specific `Eliza` instance, as previously created.
-3. As above, we call `getResponse()` on the Eliza object, and we pass the message string we just received.
+4. As above, we call `getResponse()` on the Eliza object, and we pass the message string we just received.
-4. We handle the promise returned by `getResponse()` by extracting the response string into `responseText`, and use that string as a message to send back into the room as a response.
+5. We handle the promise returned by `getResponse()` by extracting the response string into `responseText`, and use that string as a message to send back into the room as a response.
-5. Finally, if the response text we took from our Eliza is "final", we have Eliza leave the room.
+6. Finally, if the response text we took from our Eliza is "final", we have Eliza leave the room.
 (The bot can always be re-invited!)

 That all the code needed to get a working version of the bot running.
 If you look at <https://github.com/benparsons/elizabot>, you can find a simple implementation as described here in `simple.js`, and a more robust implementation in `index.js`.